Carterville, Illinois: Education

 Carterville High School received a silver medal and ranked 94th in Illinois on U.S. News & World Report's 2016 list of the nation's best high schools.
 CHS was the only public high school in southern Illinois that performed above the state average of 21 on ACT testing.

 The Carterville Unit 5 Schools' athletic programs have been successful in the past, winning the IHSA State Conference Championship in Class 3A football in 1996 and in Class 2A softball in 2008 and 2016.
 The Carterville Varsity Cheer squad hold the record for the most wins in IHSA history.

+Media

+Carterville is home to WSIL-TV, the ABC affiliate for the Cape Girardeau–Paducah–Harrisburg television market.
+The station moved to Carterville from its city of license, Harrisburg, in 1989.